 The Challenges of Implementing Value-Based Care Framework

-While there are many benefits of value-based patient care, transitioning from a free-to-service model to a new framework is challenging.
+While value-based patient care has many benefits, transitioning from a free-to-service model to a new framework is challenging.
 A shortage of trained staff and appropriate infrastructure is perhaps the most critical hurdle to overcome on the operational front.
 From a management perspective, programs can differ by the payer as each plan has its models, metrics, and documentation requirements.

 Another critical challenge is selecting a healthcare reimbursement model to keep everything functional.
 Some healthcare providers have chosen a middle ground between FFS and value-based care models regarding reimbursement models.